websemantics/semantic-dojo/README.md

 To test different themes for the supported widgets, go to 'less/theme.config' and change the Button theme for example from 'default' to 'raised': `@button     : 'raised';`, refresh and enjoy!

+## Build

+To build Semantic-Dojo run Gulp in main folder

+`gulp`

+This will generate the master Semantic Dojo styles at `dist/semantic-dojo.css`.
+Assets are located in `dist/themes/default/assets`

+To build the demo app, run build.sh

+`./build.sh`

+This will build the dojo app to `dist/app` folder, and also run `gulp` for Semantic Dojo.

 # Change Log
 All notable changes to this project will be documented in this section.

+### [1.1] - 2015-08-3
+#### Changed
+- Update demo app
+- Optomize build process

 ### [1.0] - 2015-08-26
 #### Changed